-With a median household income that is substantially higher than the national average, Rhode Island has some healthcare advantages that less wealthy states do not have (US Census Bureau, 2016).
+With a median household income that is substantially higher than the national average, Rhode Island has some healthcare advantages that less wealthy states do not have.
 However, this also means that healthcare spending is higher, a challenge that is a priority for health administrators, researchers, and policymakers.

 If you have a Bachelor’s degree or Master’s degree in health administration, nursing, or management, a PhD could be your next step.
 Keep reading to learn more about doctor of health administration degrees in Rhode Island.

 The knowledge you gain with a PhD could put you in a position to curb health outbreaks and issues.
-Public health officials successfully reversed the 2016 widespread flu outbreak in Rhode Island, thanks to research and education efforts (WPRI, 2016).
+Public health officials successfully reversed the 2016 widespread flu outbreak in Rhode Island, and are working around the clock to address the Coronavirus pandemic.